Beautiful Dreamer

 Beautiful dreamer, out on the sea,

-Mermaids are chanting the wild lorelei;
+Mermaids chant the wild Lorelei;

-Over the streamlet vapors are borne,
+Over the streamlet, vapors are borne,

 Waiting to fade at the bright coming morn.

-Beautiful dreamer, beam on my heart,
+Beautiful dreamer, beaming on my heart,

 Then will all clouds of sorrow depart,